jakobzhao/geog458/weeks/week02/javascript/readme.md

                └──main.js
             └─img
 ```
-Please activate a web server environment under the lab02 directory by **SimpleHTTPServer** or **Atom**.
+Please activate a web server environment under the `weeks/week02/javascript` directory using VSCode.
 Then visit `index.html` on Google Chrome.
-For example, if you activate a web server environment by SimpleHTTPServer with default setting, you may need to visit http://localhost:8000/index.html.
+For example, if you activate a web server environment by VSCode with default setting, you may need to visit http://localhost:5050/index.html.

 At the bottom of the body section, you will see the following code.
 This will read all code found in the `main.js` file that is in the js folder.